syncsrc/MicroRenovator/README.md

 MicroRenovator provides a mechanism for deploying processor microcode that is independent of both manufacturer and operating-system supplied updates, by adding a custom EFI boot script which loads microcode prior to the operating system being run.
-This enables the operating system kernel to detect and enable Spectre mitigations which require the updated microcode.
+This enables the operating system kernel to detect the updated microcode and enable Spectre mitigations that depend on it.

 ## Usage